aertslab/arboreto/docs/userguide.rst

 Running with a custom Dask Client
 ---------------------------------

-Arboretum uses `Dask.distributed`_ to parallelize its workloads.
-When the user doesn't specify a dask distributed Client_ explicitly, Arboretum will create a LocalCluster_ and a Client_ pointing to it.
+Arboreto uses `Dask.distributed`_ to parallelize its workloads.
+When the user doesn't specify a dask distributed Client_ explicitly, Arboreto will create a LocalCluster_ and a Client_ pointing to it.

-Alternatively, you can create and configure your own Client_ instance and pass it on to Arboretum.
+Alternatively, you can create and configure your own Client_ instance and pass it on to Arboreto.
 Situations where this is useful include:

 * inferring multiple networks from different datasets
 * inferring multiple networks using different parameters from the same dataset